Theme Park Accidents

-Theme park injury claims or amusement park injuries claims can arise when a member of the public has been visiting or a member of staff has been injured while working there.
-If you have been injured while at work or while you have been enjoying a day out then you could be able to make a successful personal injury claim.
-Like all compensation claims, third party blame will need to be established in order for your claim to be valid and your accident will also need to have happened within the last three years.
+Theme park injury claims or amusement park injuries claims can arise when an individual has been injured while visiting or working at one of these attractions.
+If you have been injured while at work or enjoying a day out at a theme park, you could be able to make a successful personal injury claim for theme park accidents.
+Like all compensation claims, third party blame will need to be established in order for your claim to be valid.
+Your accident will also need to have taken place within the last three years.

-Fixed sites like Alton Towers, Blackpool Pleasure Beach and Chessington Park are the types of theme parks that are subjected to strict health and safety regulations.
-Despite these rules, major and minor accidents can and do happen in these large and varied types of venue.
-Travelling fairs also have an additional risk factor attached to them as they are erected and dismantled on a frequent basis, which can cause a range of different risks to both workers and the public.
+Sites like Alton Towers, Blackpool Pleasure Beach and Chessington Park are the types of theme parks that are subjected to strict health and safety regulations.
+Despite these rules, major and minor accidents can and do happen in these large and varied types of venues.
+Travelling fairs also have an additional risk factor attached to them as they are erected and dismantled on a frequent basis.
+This can cause a range of different risks to both workers and the public.

 Injured While Working At A Funfair Or Theme Park

-All employers, including those who own and run theme parks, are governed by the Health And Safety At Work Act and they must do everything possible to protect employees as well as the public.
+All employers, including those who own and run theme parks, are governed by the Health And Safety At Work Act.
+They must do everything possible to protect employees as well as the public.
 Failure to do so can often cause very serious injuries.

 Types Of Theme Park Accidents And Injuries

-- If your accident has been severe then you could end up suffering from shock and even Post-Traumatic Stress Disorder in some cases (PTSD)
+- If your accident has been severe then you could end up suffering from shock.
+In some cases, you might suffer from Post-Traumatic Stress Disorder (PTSD).

 - Cuts, bruises, lacerations and even broken bones can also result if you have fallen off a ride or slipped on the pavement.

 - In addition, head injuries may also happen.
-A head or brain injury can often be very severe and cause life changing injuries for victims.
-Families are often profoundly affected when a member of their family has suffered a serious head or brain injury
+A head or brain injury can often be very severe and cause life-changing injuries for victims.
+These injuries often also have a profound effect on the injured person’s family and loved ones.

-- Food poisoning claims can take place following a trip to a theme park if the food you have consumed has been contaminated in some way
+- Food poisoning claims can arise following a trip to a theme park if the food you have consumed has been contaminated in some way.

 What Will My Theme Park Compensation Claim Include?